-Characterized as gentle, independent, and noble, greyhounds make great family dogs.
+Characterized as gentle, independent, and noble, greyhounds tend to do very well as companion animals.
 Although they are a larger breed, they are fairly low-key.

 “They are couch potatoes—not hyperactive as you might imagine,” Darren Rigg of the Greyhound Adoption Center says.
 “They’re good-natured, well-behaved, intelligent and intuitive—they truly do read people well and soon share a common bond.”